 LIKE clauses, can result in poor database performance.

-To prevent this behavior and force the query to go to MySQL, set the
+To prevent this behavior and force the query to go to MySQL, set both the

-ep_integrate WP_Query parameter to false.
+ep_integrate WP_Query parameters to false.
 (Keep in mind, this results in poor performance).

 To index terms (taxonomies), you will need to explicitly enable this as a feature.